Tuning current flow in superconducting thin film strips by control wires. Applications to single photon detectors and diodes: Nonlinear current pairbreaking

 where $\gamma=\theta'\xi$ and the GL nonlinearity affects the self-field nonlocal term.
 For a narrow strip with $k\ll 1$, Eq. (\ref{nint}) yields constant $q\to\gamma$ and $J\to\phi_0\theta'[1-(\xi\theta')^2]/\pi\mu_0\Lambda$, the depairing limit is reached at $\gamma=1/\sqrt{3}$.
 For wider strips, Eq. (\ref{nint}) was solved iteratively:

 which gives rapidly converging solutions at $w\leq 5\Lambda$.
-Shown in Fig. \ref{F11} are $Q(x)$ calculated from Eqs. (\ref{nino}) at currents for which $Q(\pm w/2)$ at the edges reaches the GL depairing limit $Q_c=Q_{c0}/\sqrt{3}=\phi_0/2\sqrt{3}\pi\xi$.
-Here $Q(x)$ is maximum at the edges and the inhomogeneity of $Q(x)$ increases with the strip width, similar to that calculated above in the linear London model.
+Figure \ref{F12} shows $Q(x)$ calculated from Eqs. (\ref{nino}) at currents for which $Q(\pm w/2)$ at the edges reaches the GL depairing limit $Q_c=Q_{c0}/\sqrt{3}=\phi_0/2\sqrt{3}\pi\xi$.
+Here the inhomogeneity of $Q(x)$ increases with the strip width, similar to the Pearl screening in the London theory.

-Unlike $Q(x)$, the GL current density $J(x)$ calculated from Eqs. (\ref{jgl}) and (\ref{nino}) can exhibit weaker current crowding than $J(x)$ of the London model, as shown in Fig. \ref{F12}.
-Because the London model describes $J(x)$ at small currents, the shape of $J(x)$ changes from the red one at $I\ll I_d$ to the blue one at $I\sim I_d$ in Fig. \ref{F12}.
-Thus, the Pearl current crowding weakens as $I$ increases and becomes minimum if $J(\pm w/2)$ at the edges reaches $J_d$.

-Shown in Fig. \ref{F13} is the current crowding ratio $J(w/2)/J(0)$ as a function of the normalized strip width $w/2\pi\Lambda$ calculated from the London theory at $I\ll I_d$ and the GL theory at $I\sim I_d$.
+The sheet current density calculated from Eqs. (\ref{jgl}) and (\ref{nino}) is less inhomogeneous than $J(x)$ in the London theory, as shown in Fig. \ref{F13}.
+Here the shape of $J(x)$ changes from the red one at $I\ll I_d$ to the blue one at $I\sim I_d$ so the Pearl current crowding weakens as $I$ is increased.
+Figure \ref{F14} shows the current crowding ratio $J(w/2)/J(0)$ as a function of the normalized strip width $w/2\pi\Lambda$ calculated from the London theory at $I\ll I_d$ and the GL theory at $I\sim I_d$.
 As $I$ is increased, the ratio $J(w/2)/J(0)$ for a given $w$ decreases from its maximum on the red curve at $I\ll I_d$ to its minimum on the blue curve at $I\approx I_d$, so the London model overestimates the Pearl current crowding in wide strips at $I\sim I_d$.